varenya/elpsykongroo/content/blog/composition-react/index.md

 So let's try and define the term in the context of programming.
 So the general idea is basically taking one type of thing and combine them to create other types of things.

-In programming lanugages, we have primitives like integers, strings, functions, objects and we combine them to produce software instead of letters, words, sentences.
+In programming languages, we have primitives like integers, strings, functions, objects and we combine them to produce software instead of letters, words, sentences.

-So what is the corollary for grammar or rules in case of programming languages? well at the most basic level its nothing but `syntax` which compilers enforce unless you follow the `syntax` you will not get working software similar to how if we don't follow grammar you won't get a proper book.
+So what is the corollary for grammar or rules in case of programming languages?
+Well at the most basic level its nothing but `syntax` which compilers enforce, unless you follow the `syntax` you will not get working software.
+Similar to how if we don't follow grammar you won't get a proper sentence.

-Okay fair enough but how's it important?
+Okay, fair enough but how's it important?
 Well because as humans there is only so much information one can keep in their heads so we need come up with different ways to logically group things and combine them so that we can build stuff more reliably.

 So are there rules for composing software?
 I mentioned `syntax` earlier but that's barely enough to guide us to create compositional software.

-We don't have rules no, but we do have best practices/design patterns (which compilers can't enforce) which have been discovered by folks who have been doing this for a lot longer than I have, but they are more of guidelines instead of hardbound rules and can be misused a lot of times and requires experience/intuition to know which `pattern` or `best practice` to use in which context otherwise can lead to bad results.
+There are no hardbound rules in software composition.
+The closest thing we have to rules are design patterns.

+Programmers can misuse design patterns since:

+1. They are intuition driven
+2. Compilers can't enforce it
+3. Proper use requires some experience
+4. Can lead to wrong abstractions which are hard to adapt.

-Examples of design patterns:
+Some examples of design patterns:

 - Factory Pattern
 - Facade Pattern